xunilrj/akka.patterns/README.md

 2.1 - From this point it is guaranteed that the operation will finish;
 3 - Create a TransferActor to communicate with Destination AccountActor;
 3.1 - AccountActor must have a mechanism to guarantee that for every operation in progress exist one associated TransferActor (Cameo Pattern);
-4 - TransferActor must send the message to the Destination AccountActor "n" times following some kind of pattern (every x seconds, for example);
+4 - TransferActor must send the message to the Destination AccountActor "n" times following some kind of pattern (every x seconds, for example)(Stubborn Link);
 4.1 - If after n transient errors or a non-transient error, the actor can enter in a human-attention-needed state (maybe the destination account does not exist);
 5 - TransferActor enter in Wait-for-confirmation state;
 6 - Destination AccountActor will receive the message and do something: or will accept the tranfer or will ask the Account Manager if the money must be accepted, for example;